Syedaaneesa/Alpine-cottage/README.md

 ## 💡 Learnings & Achievements

-This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, created to showcase their cozy accommodations and warm hospitality through a clean, user-friendly layout.
+This project presents a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to highlight their cozy accommodations and warm hospitality through a clean, user-friendly layout.

 ---